ohasis/miraculous-ladybug-chatbot/README.md

 This chatbot was created over the course of five weeks while I was taking the course **MAE 8: Mechanical and Aerospace Engineering 8: Introduction to MATLAB**.

-They reflect the knowledge learned as part of this course, including:
+It reflects the knowledge learned as part of this course, including:

 * Data Plotting
 * Function Creation